Adopted September 2020

 d.
 Provide flexibility for farmers and ranchers to utilize a variety of business structures

 a.
-Support all forms of energy needed for agriculture, including wind and alternative ag-based bio fuels
+Support all forms of energy needed for agriculture and rural development, including alternative ag-based bio fuels

 b.
 Urge use of sound science in making decisions about environmental, safety, or economic issues surrounding development and use of all energy sources